-In order to license and activate Global File Cache, you first need to enter a Subscription ID provided by Netapp Operations.
+In order to license and activate Global File Cache, you first need to choose a Customer ID.

 We recommend choosing a unique identifier, i.e., your email address for first-time registration of your LMS instance, once registered, follow the steps in order to associate your NSS credentials or your GFC Software Subscription Number.